 Viasat’s plans are pricey but more functional than HughesNet’s for how most people use the internet today.
 Choice 100 is a good option since the 100 Mbps download speeds match our go-to internet speed recommendation.

 And while you’ll have to be judicious with how you use the data allowance, it’s still a workable data allowance if you’re trying to work from home.
 You should probably bow out of video calls—latency will be a problem there—but you’ll have plenty of data to stay connected throughout the workday.

 And for a good comparison of how Viasat stacks up against HughesNet, check out Viasat’s Choice 50.
 This plan features the 25 Mbps download rate that every HughesNet plan has, but it comes with much more data at a much lower price.

 The differences in these data allowances and prices are exactly what we’re talking about when we say Viasat’s got more bang for your buck.
 If you want your money’s worth, Viasat is a no-brainer.

 HughesNet packages and pricing

-But if you want a cheap satellite internet plan, HughesNet’s 10 GB Data Plan will get you online for a few precious hours a month.
-It’s not our top choice, but it’s the most affordable option if you want internet access for emergencies.
+But if you want a cheap satellite internet plan, HughesNet’s 15 GB Data Plan will get you online for a few precious hours a month.
+It’s not our top choice, as it’s not as good as Viasat’s Choice 50, but HughesNet’s not a bad way to go if you want internet access for emergencies.